genkgo/ap-npm/README.md

 userRemove doesn't do anything yet as it is not implemented in npm.

 userAdd and userLogin can be changed to anything you want.
-As long as the functions return true or false (so external authentication is also possible, which was one of the main reasons behind ap-npm).
+As long as the functions return true or false according to loginstatus. (so external authentication is also possible, which was one of the main reasons behind ap-npm).

+Notes:
+- npm uses tokens to authorize users, it is currently not possible to let external authentication manage these tokens.
+- if you want to disable registration, just let userAdd return false.

 ## Progress
 Everything should be working.
 If there is functionality in npm that isn't